siobhanlgorman/knits-and-pieces/README.md

 * Functional Requirements
 * Content Requirements
 * Constraints

+- This project is constrained by time.
+Since this project is firstly to fulfil the requirements of Project Portfolio 5 and must meet a deadline, some of the requirements necessary to make this project a real-world application will be left in the Future Features section for addition after completion of the course.

 ### Structure
 * Information Architecture
 * Userflow
 * Database Structure
 * Models

 ![](documentation/screenshots/models_checkout_profiles.png)